diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/01 - Node.js  Basic Authentication and Sessions.md

 // Routes
 app.use('/', router);
-app.use('/', siteRoutes);	// This route verifies the user session
+app.use('/', siteRoutes);	// This route verifies the user's session

 ```